marcusschiesser/splunk-gitops/README.md

 Clone the repository, then you can configure your Splunk installation by editing these files:

-1. The system configuration is stored in the [`config/system`](config/system/) folder as a `default.yml` file according to the [Splunk's Ansible spec](https://splunk.github.io/splunk-ansible/advanced/default.yml.spec.html).
+1. The system configuration is stored in its own app as considered best practice for Splunk.
+This example is using my [splunk-root-config](https://github.com/marcusschiesser/splunk-root-config) app.
-2. External apps can be retrieved at build time from Splunkbase - currently, you can configure them in the [`Dockerfile`](Dockerfile).
+2. External apps can be retrieved at build time from Github Releases or Splunkbase - you can define the dependencies to download directly in the [`Dockerfile`](Dockerfile).
 3. Local apps are stored in the [`apps`](apps) folder.
 Copy apps that you want to include in your installation here - without their configuration (will be added in the next step).
 4. The configuration of local and external apps can be overwritten with app folders in the [`config/apps`](config/apps) directory.
-You can configure local apps and apps from Splunkbase there.
+You can configure local apps and external apps there.
-5. The `APP` and `SPLUNK_APPS_URL` variables in the `Dockerfile` must reference your local and external apps.
-Configure them accordingly.
+5. The `SPLUNK_APPS_URL` variables in the `Dockerfile` must reference your local and external apps.
+Configure it accordingly.

 > **Note**: Doing so, we nicely separate the different concerns: apps and their configuration and the different origins of an app (local or external).